 If an athlete is not training at a training facility, then focus on out-of-competition testing at the athlete's house.
-Prior to planning such as mission, remember to verify whether the athlete has provided information as part of their whereabouts filing regarding their health status or that of anyone they resided with, which may impact the testing mission.
+Prior to planning such a mission, remember to verify whether the athlete has provided information as part of their whereabouts filing regarding their health status or that of anyone they resided with, which may impact the testing mission.

-If there are restrictions preventing SCP from entering the athlete's house or the training facility, consider the availability of a secure doping control station within or close by the training facility or the athletes' house that has sufficient space to enable social/physical distancing.
+If there are restrictions preventing Sample Collection Personnel from entering the athlete's house or the training facility, consider the availability of a secure doping control station within or close by the training facility or the athlete's house that has sufficient space to enable social/physical distancing.

-ADOs may wish to consider the use of a mobile doping control station (e.g., motor home) where a suitable doping control station is not available at a training facility or there are restrictions preventing SCP from entering the athlete's house.
-Such mobile doping control stations should be large enough to ensure social/physical distancing can be maintained as much as possible throughout the process, has ventilation, ensures the athlete's privacy is maintained, is accessible for athletes with impairments, and that all surfaces that the athlete may come in contact with are disinfected, including before and after each athlete.
+ADOs may wish to consider the use of a mobile doping control station (e.g., motor home) where a suitable doping control station is not available at a training facility or there are restrictions preventing Sample Collection Personnel from entering the athlete's house.
+Such mobile doping control stations should be large enough to ensure social/physical distancing can be maintained as much as possible throughout the process, have ventilation, ensure the athlete's privacy is maintained, and be accessible for athletes with impairments.
+Please ensure that all surfaces that the athlete may come in contact with are disinfected, including before and after each athlete.

-Should an IF, NF, sporting organization or other authorities such as national or local health authorities require the implementation of specific conditions or protocols (e.g., testing of SCP for COVID-19) for entry into a training facility or location, such conditions or protocols should be communicated to the relevant ADOs with authority to conduct testing on such athletes with sufficient advance notice so that they have time to plan a testing mission and meet the necessary conditions.
+Should an International Federation, National Federation, sporting organization or other authorities such as national or local health authorities require the implementation of specific conditions or protocols (e.g., vaccinations and/or testing of Sample Collection Personnel for COVID-19, use of PPE, etc.) for entry into a training facility or location, such conditions or protocols should be communicated to the relevant ADOs with authority to conduct testing on such athletes with sufficient advance notice so that they have time to plan a testing mission and meet the necessary conditions.
 If the ADO plans a testing mission to occur in such locations but has not been advised of any conditions or protocols, the ADO should contact the relevant authorities prior to authorizing the testing mission to confirm this.